blurrycontour/zuul-gerrit/doc/source/zuul.rst

     change only if all files in a change match at least one of these expressions.

-    The pattern for '/COMMIT_MSG' is always matched on and does not have to be included.
+    The pattern for '/COMMIT_MSG' is always ignored and never matches.

 **voting (optional)**
   Boolean value (``true`` or ``false``) that indicates whatever